No items found.

 To take a recent example, pharmaceutical giant AstraZeneca acquired Alexion, a specialist in immunology, at a 45% premium to its price on the index that day.

-That’s a respectable premium for anybody looking for “merge arb” but like any pharmaceutical deals, it’s likely to take a while before the deal is cleared by regulators, during which time those traders will have to wait.
+That’s a respectable premium for anybody looking to “merge arb” but like any pharmaceutical deal, it’s likely to take a while before the deal is cleared by regulators, during which time those traders will have to wait.

 What happens to stock in a reverse merger?